omairaslam/Perplexity-Powerups/TECHNICAL_ANALYSIS_REPORT.md

 - Establish measurement systems to track improvement progress

 The project has solid foundations and clear value proposition - with proper technical debt reduction, it can evolve into a robust, maintainable extension that serves as a model for browser extension development.

+---

+## 12. New Features

+- **New Feature**: Google Doc export button with grayscale icon, integrated into the response toolbar using robust selectors.
+Uses Clipboard API for HTML copy and opens docs.new for user paste.